Garett Bolles

-Garett Bolles (born May 27, 1992) is an American football offensive tackle for the Denver Broncos of the National Football League (NFL).
-He played college football at Utah, and was drafted by the Broncos in the first round of the 2017 NFL Draft.
+Garett Bolles (born May 27, 1992) is an American professional football offensive tackle for the Denver Broncos of the National Football League (NFL).
+He played college football for the Snow College Badgers and Utah Utes.
+He was selected by the Broncos in the first round of the 2017 NFL draft.

 Early life

 Bolles was born in Walnut Creek, California on May 27, 1992.
 His family moved to Lehi, Utah.
 After being kicked out of his father's home, Bolles was picked up by the Freeman family, and rebuilt his life by reactivating himself as a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He attended Westlake High School in Saratoga Springs, Utah.
 Bolles played on the offensive and defensive lines in high school while also competing in lacrosse.
 While at Westlake, Bolles was arrested and suspended for three games after he and four other players extensively vandalized rival Lehi High School's football field.

-Instead of playing college football straight out of high school, Bolles embarked on an LDS Church mission in Colorado Springs, Colorado.
+Instead of playing college football straight out of high school, Bolles went on an LDS Church mission in Colorado Springs, Colorado.

 College career

-Following his LDS mission, Bolles decided to attend Snow College, where he played for the Badgers for two years before transferring to the University of Utah in 2016.
+Following his LDS Church mission, Bolles attended Snow College, where he played for the Badgers for two years before transferring to the University of Utah in 2016.
 Bolles earned NJCAA first-team All-America honors following his sophomore season at Snow College, starting all 11 games played.
 He was named the 2015 Western State Football League Offensive Player of the Year in addition to picking up All-WSFL first-team honors.
 Bolles helped Snow College finish No. 2 in the NJCAA rankings after winning the WSFL championship and Salt City Bowl.

 Bolles signed with Utah as the No. 1 overall junior college prospect in 2016.
 Bolles was named to the All-Pac-12 Conference First-team in his only season with the University of Utah after opening all 13 games played (891 total snaps) at left tackle.
 He contributed to the Utes averaging close to 30 points per game and helped Utah's rushing offense rank third in the Pac-12 with 214.0 rushing yards per game.
 Bolles played on an offensive line that allowed just 2.1 sacks per game.
-After the season, Bolles decided to forgo his senior year and enter the 2017 NFL Draft.
+After the season, Bolles decided to forgo his senior year and enter the 2017 NFL draft.